PartyM/partym.org/content/issues/taxes.md

 This example would have resulted in an additional ~$1 Trillion revenue gain over the last 5 years for the federal government without dramatically impacting anyone's tax rate year by year.

-***Due to the non-granular nature of the data released by the IRS, our calculations use the mean of each income range to do our comparison calculations.**
+***Due to the non-granular nature of the data released by the IRS, our calculations use the mean of each income range to do our comparisons.**

 #### Cost Savings